Biography of Ethan Allen

 Significance of Ethan Allen

-Ethan Allen was significant to the founding of the United States for his role in the capture of Fort Ticonderoga and Crown Point in 1775.
-He also played a key role in helping the territory of the New Hampshire Grants gain independence and eventually become the state of Vermont.
+Ethan Allen is important to United States history because of his role in the capture of Fort Ticonderoga and Crown Point in 1775.
+He also played an important part in helping New Hampshire Grants gain independence and eventually become the state of Vermont.